Personal Hypnotherapy Testimonials

-I procrastinated about the final paper for my Masters degree for more than 3 years.
+For more than 3 years I procrastinated about the final paper for my Masters degree.
 I had only one research paper to complete and I just could not get down to it.
 I was in despair.

-I approached David Mason to find a solution.
+So, I approached David Mason to look for a solution.
 David started with three hypnotic sessions and I was able to identify the major causes for my procrastination.
 My progress was painfully slow at the beginning but steady.
 As I began to make progress I became aware of issues in my life that I had never dealt with.

 David approached these with various therapies including symbolic modelling, autosuggestions, anchoring and affirmations.

-As a result I was able to place positive suggestions in my subconscious mind myself and gradually the blocks cleared.
+As a result I was able to place positive suggestions in my subconscious mind myself.
+Gradually the blocks cleared.
 Every few months or so I felt I ready to address my issues afresh and I would approach him again.
-I kept David informed of the positive and negative changes that took place which helped him to alternate the therapy from hypnotism to Emotion Freedom Technique and various other therapy methods.
+I kept David informed of the positive and negative changes that took place.
+This helped him to alternate the therapy.
+As well as hypnotism we tried Emotion Freedom Technique and various other therapy methods.
 After every session I came to a different understanding of myself, another layer peeled off the onion.

 I completed my Masters degree successfully.
-I also feel I know myself better, I am finally open to my emotions, I am happy in my family life and I look forward to the future.
+I also feel I know myself better, I am finally open to my emotions.
+My family life is happy and I look forward to the future.
 I don't think I could ever have reached this point on my own.